 Coupons are suffering from declining redemption rates.
 This is due in part to the increasing avalanche of coupons being distributed.
 In the future, marketers must look at coupons as only a weapon in a broader tactical effort, never as a strategy.
 Strategy implies long-term vision and planning, a concrete goal to be achieved over time.
 Coupons should be used as a weapon only if delivered to the right consumer segment within a context that enhances the brand’s quality perception.

-As coupon redemption rates go down, face values increase.
+Coupon redemption rates go down; face values increase.
 Competition does the same, and redemption rates still decrease.
-The cycle becomes even more vicious.
-This is the major reason behind every package goods company’s quest to find something more effective than FSIs, especially every 4th quarter.
+This vicious cycle is the major reason behind every FMCG company’s quest to find something more effective than FSIs, especially every 4th quarter.
 (Social media to the rescue?)

 Rebates appeared at one time to be the answer.
 By building in enormous breakage factors, extremely high face values could be offered … sometimes so high that retailers could advertise products (famously, hair dryers) as FREE.
-Here, too, there has been a consumer rebound, rejecting the increasingly complicated steps needed to qualify for a rebate.
+Here, too, there was a consumer rebound, rejecting the increasingly complicated steps needed to qualify for a rebate.
 Consumers aren’t stupid, and harder to fool than ever.
+The rebate fad faded.

-If one wants to see just how ineffectual and cannibalistic rebates have become, just ask General Motors.
-Or for contrast, note how Honda established a V=Q/P relationship combining high quality elements and very economical prices.
-When the quality perception became entrenched, prices could be raised without adversely affecting value.
+If one wants to see just how ineffectual and cannibalistic rebates became, just ask General Motors.
+Or for contrast, note how Honda established a V=Q/P relationship combining high-quality elements and very economical prices.
+When the quality perception became entrenched, prices were raised without adversely affecting value.

 How then can marketers reconcile their goals for the brand with those of the retailer?

-The goal should be to establish a high quality/price relationship with the consumer.
-And then, when discounting becomes necessary as a trade lever, boost the quality portion of the equation so that the Value = Quality/Price equation remains relatively unchanged.
+The goal, of course, should be to establish a high quality/price relationship with the consumer.
+And then, if and when discounting becomes necessary as a trade lever, boost the quality portion of the equation so that the Value = Quality/Price equation remains relatively unchanged.

 Manufacturers can enhance quality in a number of ways.
-As the price changes, make a change in one or more of the attributes that make up the quality impression.
+As the price changes, change one or more of the attributes that make up the quality impression.
 Such quality enhancers could be a new package, image-enhancing publicity events, or higher advertising levels.
-(Too often, marketers put price promotion in one quarter and advertising in another as a way of stretching A&P budgets.
+(Too often, marketers put price promotion in one quarter and advertising in another as a way of stretching budgets.
 They should run together.)

 Retailers should be required to perform some image enhancing (like end caps or POP display) while offering the product at the price they claim will make it move.
 Note: inclusion in an ad circular is not image-enhancing!
 A savvy marketer offers the tools for the retailer to help boost the quality perception.
 Few use them.

-Fortunately, there are some retailers who understand the concept of brand equity not only for the products they sell, but for their store.
-Contrast this with retailers who seem confused and distressed by Wal-Mart’s relentless growth.
+Fortunately, there are some retailers who understand the concept of brand equity not only for the products they offer but for their store identity.
+Contrast this with retailers who seem confused and distressed by WalMart’s relentless growth.

-Marketing their stores as a brand, Wal-Mart built tremendous equity in their name.
-And their credibility helps the brands in the store … after all, in the consumer’s mind, Wal-Mart is responsible for the low prices, so (producer) product quality is not compromised.
-The expectation of low price, which is an important component of Wal-Mart’s brand personality, protects branded goods from value rebound.
+WalMart built tremendous equity in their name.
+And their credibility helps the brands in the store … after all, in the consumer’s mind, WalMart is responsible for the low price of light bulbs, so (producer) product quality is not compromised.
+The expectation of low price, which is an important component of WalMart’s brand personality, protects branded goods from value rebound.

 A few final points.
 First, avoid getting into the cycle of frequent deep discounts.
 Second, if you are in it, get out.
 A deal can always be beaten by a competitor.
 An image is quite a different thing altogether.
-Strong brands can withstand and benefit from a well thought out discount program, within the context of a brand equity building plan.
-Brands developing equity realize no benefit over the long term from frequent fire sales … and may even suffer significant damage.
+Strong brands can benefit from a strategic discount program, within the context of a brand equity building plan.
+Brands developing equity realize no benefit over the long term from frequent fire sales … and may even suffer promotion-demotion.